marcopaglio/installation-guides/README.md

    ```
    This command downloads a test image and runs it in a container.
 When the container runs, it prints a confirmation message and exits.

-In Linux, Docker commands must be run as the superuser.
+On Linux, Docker commands must be run as the superuser.
 Add your user to the docker group by running the following command:
 ```
 sudo usermod -aG docker ${USER}
 ```
 After that, you need to logout and login again.
 Then, you can run Docker commands without using `sudo` with your user.

-## Docker Compose

-TODO

-### Installation Guide

-The installation guide depending on your operating system.

-#### Linux (Ubuntu)

-Follow the [Docker Engine Installation Guide](#installation-guide) to install Docker Compose, too.